Gadgetoid/wallpaper/README.md

 # Building Your Own

 Most of the magic happens in the build.py script, where you can set your own wallpaper and tile size.

-My build/set script on Windows 10 currently looks something like this.
-It's... heinous and I don't even know if it will work reliably:
+This script outputs `wallpaper.png`

+On Windows 10 I use WallpaperChanger.exe to change the wallpaper from the command-line.
+You can find it here: https://github.com/philhansen/WallpaperChanger

+EG:

 ```
-#!/bin/bash
-git pull pullonly master
-wsl bash -c "cd /path/to/git/wallpaper && python build-safe.py"
-cp wallpaper.png ~/AppData/Roaming/Microsoft/Windows/Themes/TranscodedWallpaper
+./WallpaperChanger.exe wallpaper.png
-rm ~/AppData/Roaming/Microsoft/Windows/Themes/CachedFiles/*1920_1080*.jpg
-rundll32.exe user32.dll, UpdatePerUserSystemParameters ,1 ,True
 ```

-So- briefly:

-* I have a pullonly origin set up so I can passwordless pull the latest tiles
-* I have a copy of the build file named `build-safe.py` that hasn't been tampered with ;) (ahaha, this is doomed to fail)
-* The wallpaper png file is copied to the location Windows 10 stores its wallpaper file
-* Delete the cached wallpaper file
-* Update the user prefs to display the new file

 # Fund my insanity